Azara (opera): Act III

 A year later, near the moat of Rainulf's castle, now Gontran's.

 King Gontran laments Azara's fate.
-Aymar reassures him that as Azara was the caliph 's daughter, Mälek would not have harmed her.
-Cheered by that, Gontran announces that he will participate in the festivities for May Day.
+Aymar reassures him that as Azara was the caliph's daughter, Mälek would not have harmed her.
+Cheered by that, Gontran announces that he will participate in the May Day festivities.
 Courtiers, townspeople, minstrels, musicians, and dancers appear and begin the celebrations.
 One of the minstrels is Mälek in disguise.
 He laments Azara's escape from Spain to return to Gontran.
 He notices another minstrel, who is Azara in disguise.
 She approaches Gontran.
 When asked to sing, she tells her story of love, capture, and escape.
 Azara throws off her mantle.
-Upon revealing herself, Mälek advances and tries to stab her.
+Mälek advances and tries to stab her.
 Gontran stops him and takes his knife.
-Mälek is filled with remorse and bags Azara to forgive him.
+Mälek is filled with remorse and begs Azara to forgive him.
 He pulls out a second knife and stabs himself to death.
 Gontran and Azara embrace.